open-gpdb/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

   collname NOT IN ('C', 'POSIX');
 ```

-Examine the output files to identify which indexes and range-partitioned tables are affected by the `glibc` GNU C library changes.
-The provided information will help you estimate the amount of work required during the upgrade process.

-In order to address the issues caused to the range-partitioned tables, the utility rebuilds the affected tables at a later step.
-This can result in additional space requirements for your database, so you must account for additional database space.

 #### <a id="upgrade"></a>Perform the Upgrade

 Stop the Greenplum Database cluster and use the Leapp utility to run the in-place upgrade for your operating system.
-Visit the [Redhat Documentation](https://access.redhat.com/articles/4263361) and the [Oracle Documentation](https://docs.oracle.com/en/operating-systems/oracle-linux/8/leapp/#Oracle-Linux-8) for more information on how to use the utility.
+Visit the [Redhat Documentation](https://access.redhat.com/articles/4263361) and the [Oracle Documentation](https://docs.oracle.com/en/operating-systems/oracle-linux/8/leapp/#Oracle-Linux-8) (use [this link](https://docs.oracle.com/en/operating-systems/oracle-linux/9/leapp/#Oracle-Linux-9) for version 9) for more information on how to use the utility.

 Once the upgrade is complete, address any [Operating System Configuration Differences](#os_config), and start the Greenplum Database cluster.